 Bail to Jail is a 2 credit course designed to simulate practice using criminal cases.
 Students will be expected to complete two writing assignments and two oral exercises.
-I anticipate this class will be taught in person all semester (with one exception).
-If that is the case, our final will be an in-person oral exercise during the last class.
-If we have to go back to remote classes, we will still have a fun oral exercise as our last class, but the "final" will be a written take-home event.
+I anticipate this class will be taught in person all semester.
+Our final will be an in-person oral exercise during the last class.
+If we have to go back to remote classes (and I hope this doesn't happen!), we will still have a fun oral exercise as our last class, but the "final" will be a written take-home event.